backupbrew/switchbrew/Applet Manager services.md

 No input, returns an output Event handle with autoclear=true.

+### GetApplicationIdByContentActionName

+Takes a type-0x5 input buffer containing a string, returns an output u64.

 ### SetCpuBoostMode

 Takes an input u32 **CpuBoostMode** (only modes 0 and 1 are valid) and